- What is Scandinavian Boho

 White walls, ceiling, floor, fabric, shelves, planters, vases and mirror frame.
 That way the art, the ceramic pieces and plants stand out.

 Scandi Boho Wall Art – How to hang it

 It’s how you hang it that matters.

-Whether it’s original paintings or posters, budget or expensive, traditional, tribal or contemporary…pieces that have a story to tell are relevant to your life experiences.
+Whether it’s original paintings or posters, traditional, tribal or contemporary… so long they reflect to your life experiences or dreams.